 Not only that, but according to one source cited by Sarder & Davies, 80% of that aid itself actually goes to American companies in those foreign countries.

-International treaties mentioned on this page, such as the Landmine Treaty, the 1972 treaty banning biological of germ warfare, Kyoto, Bush has specifically stated that "Americans come first" along with American economic interests.
-USA & Israel simultaneous rejection of the World Conference Against Racism, and USA's failure to ratify three of the six core Human Rights treaties, are often cited as reasons why people in the developed world hate whatever it is that the USA government is up to.
-This apparent immorality is hated across the world and is seen as one of the worst aspects of American commercialism, and world opinion was reflected when the USA was voted out of the United Nations Human Rights Committee in 2001.
+The USA often plays poorly on the international stage for reasons of short-term self-interest; from the Landmine Treaty, the 1972 treaty banning biological of germ warfare and Kyoto.
+Each of these damaged global development and destroyed long-term collaborations between developed countries that had taken a lot of effort to achieve.
+The USA & Israel's simultaneous rejection of the World Conference Against Racism, and USA's failure to ratify three of the six core Human Rights treaties, are often cited as reasons why people in the developed world hate whatever it is that the USA government is up to.
+This politics-first immorality engenders genuine hated across the world, and is seen as one of the worst aspects of American commercialism.
+World opinion was reflected well when the USA was voted out of the United Nations Human Rights Committee in 2001.

-Commerce, Oil, Money and Power are the only values that come from Washington's lead, consistently over the years the world has learned to hate all American intervention because it is known full well that at the bottom of every American foreign policy these four corrupting principles are immovably roosted.
+Commerce, oil, money and power are the only values that are apparent in Washington's lead.
+Over the years the world has learned to hate all American intervention because it is known full well that at the bottom of every American foreign policy these four corrupting principles are immovably roosted.
 Even in matters of foreign aid, the USA is abusive and two-faced.
 The poor USA citizens do not know the extent of the damage that their countries commercialism-at-all-costs is costing the world.
-World peace, world economy, third world countries, the environment and international co-operation are all victims of the USA's blatant greed.”
+World peace, world economy, third world countries, the environment and international co-operation are all victims of the USA's blatant greed.